Clone a Hard Drive

 To perform hard drive cloning independent of the operating system, you will need to create a bootable CD, DVD or a USB containing a hard drive cloning software.
 Since this method does not boot to the operating system, it can be used to clone drives on either Windows, Mac or Linux based computers.
 In fact, it can even be used without an operating system installed.
 To create a bootable hard drive cloning tool, we need not to look further.
 The EaseUS Todo Backup can be infused into a bootable media and you would not need any third-party software to complete the process.
 The software itself has a built-in feature for creating a bootable CD, DVD or USB version of it.
 Here are the steps to create a bootable EaseUS Todo Backup application.

-- 1Download and install EaseUS Todo Backup on a Windows system.While the bootable version that you are going to create is platform-independent, the EaseUS main application that is needed in order to create the bootable version needs to be installed on a Windows system.Advertisement
+- 1While the bootable version that you are going to create is platform-independent, the EaseUS main application that is needed in order to create the bootable version needs to be installed on a Windows system.Download and install EaseUS Todo Backup on a Windows system.Advertisement

 - 2Open EaseUS Todo Backup.